 Best Social Media Curation and Scheduling Tools

-For simple automatic social media content discovery, curation, management and scheduling platform I recommend CrowdFire.
+For simple automatic social media content discovery, curation, management and scheduling platform I recommend Sprout Social.

 For the price it simply can’t be beat, and it integrates into all your social platforms, including your blog.

-If you’re seeking other social media scheduling automation tools, I also recommend these companies:
+If you’re seeking other social media scheduling automation tools, these companies also deserve mention:

 Hopefully, you now have a better understanding of what you should be charging for social media management and services.